Tivix/django-spam/README.rst

 =======

 We all hate bots, lets admit it.
 Especially the ones that try to gain access to our most secret endpoints.
-Well we have an easy solution for your django application. dj_spam simply allows you to add redirect links to whatever endpoints you choose.
-We've included some special ones, 10 hours of special....
+Well we have an easy solution for your django application. dj_spam simply adds common admin urls to url conf so when bots (or human for that matter) try and access them, they will get redirected...

 For now, add this line to your requirements.txt file: